 What is Disability Equality Training?
 (DET)

-DET courses have been organised and run by disabled people since 1981 to address the need for information about reality of disability.
-The use of disabled trainers is a fundamental part of the working towards a positive change in attitude by non-disabled course participants.
-DET course will enable participants to identify and address discriminatory forms of practice towards disabled .Through training they will find ways to challenge the organisational behavior which reinforces negative myths and values and which prevents disabled people from gaining equality and achieving full participation in society.
+Since 1981, DET courses have been organised and run by disabled people to address the need for information about the reality of disability.
+Having disabled people deliver the training is a fundamental part of working towards a positive change in attitude by non-disabled course participants.
+DET courses enable participants to identify and address discriminatory forms of practice towards the disabled.
+Finding ways to challenge extant organisational behaviours that reinforce negative myths, stereotypes and/or values is one aspect of DET, and enables both disabled and non-disabled participants to recognise and promote a society where disabled people have equality of opportunity, as well as equality of expectation, to fully participate in society.

 What are the objectives of DET?

-1. To reach a social, as opposed to an individual, (medical), model of disability through all training exercises and teachings.
+1. Reach a social, as opposed to an individual (medical), model of disability through a combination of group/individual exercises, co-participation, as well as teaching.

-2. To challenge some of the common myths and false distinctions that relegate disabled people to the status of a discriminated-against minority .
+2. Recognise and challenge some of the common myths and false distinctions about disability/disabled people that relegates disabled people to the status of a discriminated-against minority.

-3. To demonstrate the practical application of equal opportunities policies for disabled people within the immediate area of work of course participants.
+3. Demonstrate the practical application of equal opportunity policies for disabled people within the respective work environments of the course participants.

 You can contact us at/on: